lkaihua/carp/dev.md

     2. https://github.com/xfrr/goffmpeg to extract first frame of video
     3. Show a progress of above progress
 - [ ] In preview modal, click on the video and show control.
+- [ ] Add a file size sorting option.
+For now files are sorted with newest modification time to oldest.
+- [ ] Display file info in preview modal, such as Modification Time and File Size.

 ### Work log